 Pamela Harris, MD

-On March 9, 2020 the documentary "Definition of Insanity" debuted at the Miami Film Festival and then was aired on PBS (it is still available for streaming).
+On March 9, 2020 the documentary "Definition of Insanity" debuted at the Miami Film Festival and then was aired on PBS.
+You can find out more (and watch the documentary) at www.doifilm.com.
 The documentary focuses on the decriminalization of mental illness.